wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <tbody>
   <tr>
   <td width="50%">
-  If you are a Super Admin, the Super Admin mode lets you turn on and off your own Super Admin role. <a href="users_account_managing.html#enable-or-disable-super-admin-mode">Enable Super Admin mode</a> temporarily until you complete your Super Admin tasks.
+  If you are a Super Admin, the Super Admin mode lets you turn on and off your own Super Admin privileges.
+You can <a href="users_account_managing.html#enable-or-disable-super-admin-mode">enable Super Admin mode</a> until you complete your Super Admin tasks.
 After that, to avoid making unintentional changes in the system, disable Super Admin mode.
   </td>
   <td width="50%"><img src="/images/super_admin_mode.png" alt="A screenshot of the drop-down menu with the Super Admin Mode toggle."></td>
   </tr>
   </tbody>
   </table>
 * **Integrations:** We had an integrations release in January!
-We made a lot of bug fixes and significant improvements to a number of integrations.
+We made a lot of bug fixes and significant improvements to several integrations.
 See the [Integrations Release Notes](integrations_new_changed.html#january-2023) for details.

 ## 2023-04.x Release Notes